james-o-dev/bitburner-scripts/README.md

 ## Summary

-* Continuously create "HWGW" (Hack, Weaken, Grow, Weaken) script sequence, targeting only the most profitable server, based on a metric.
+* Continuously create "HWGW" (Hack, Weaken, Grow, Weaken) script sequences, targeting only the most profitable server, based on a metric.
 * Grow, hack, weak scripts are minimal - to allow maximum threads.
-* Calculate polling sleep time-out of each script, such that they all run concurrently but finish in order, inclose sequence with one another.
+* Calculate polling sleep time-out of each script, such that they all run concurrently but finish in order, in close sequence with one another.

 ## Getting Started